 The children in the Village of Joy had sad childhoods so far.
 Many were abused, neglected, unwanted.
 Usually children like these would end up roaming the streets, experiencing crime and violence.
 The goal of CLM is to provide a safe home and successful schooling to interrupt this vicious cycle.

-For the past 7 years the village lot had been leased.
-The landlord now needs to sell the 17 hectares und CLM would love to buy the land.
+In the past the village lot had been leased.
+However, the landlord needed to sell the 17 hectares und CLM would love to buy the land.
 The plan is to develop and reshape it in such a way that it can be used as a permanent environment to raise the children.
 The land is sufficient to provide a home for 42 children.
 The asking price is roughly EUR 325,000.
 CLM was able to raise some funds already, however, every penny counts to ensure a permanent home for the children and to contribute to their schooling.

 Johannesburg is the biggest city in South Africa and is a multiethnic society.
 The average life expectancy is with 49,4 years of age one of the lowest globally.
 Childhood mortality is rated 6,1%.
 Major problems are crime, AIDS and access to education.